vsamoylenko-dev/botnet-repro-package/README.md

 ## Citation

-If you use this code or build upon this reproducibility package, please cite the associated article and the repository release.
+If you use this reproducibility package, please cite the associated article and, where appropriate, the repository release.